ArcticNature/core/Readme.md

   * `core.bin`: Components for core binaries.
   * `core.context`: Components to store the different execution contexts.
+  * `core.event`: Componets that form the base of the event model.
   * `core.interface`:
       Interfaces are components that define how other components interact among each other and define the overall architecture of the system.